 Dramatic swings in the price of oil remained hazardous to oil men and speculators everywhere.
 Local production often exceeded demand, and when railroads and pipelines could not move all the crude being produced, storage tanks filled quickly and prices dropped precipitously.

 When the price of oil dropped to only $2.40 a barrel, Brown Brothers determined that the low price and political unrest caused by Reconstruction made further development of Barret’s find “unfeasible” and withdrew their financial backing.

 Impatient investors wanted to sell their interest in the company – but turned down Barret’s offers of land and demanded cash.
 Despite encouragement by the highly respected Carll in 1868, when oil prices went up again, the field was never developed.

 Barret suffered extensive financial loss and was forced to give up on the oil business and return to his general store in Melrose, ending his wildcatter dreams of oil wealth.

 Lyne Barret’s failed project lay dormant for nearly two decades until 1887 when new wildcat drilling companies once again found oil and by 1889 had forty producing wells.
 Even so, in 1890 the wells produced only 54 barrels of oil valued at $227 dollars.

-A century after Barret’s well, the Texas State Historical Survey Committee placed a marker on the site of the “No. 1 Isaac C. Skillern,” three miles northeast of Nacogdoches on Farm Road 226.
+A century after Barret’s well, the Texas State Historical Survey Committee placed a marker on the site of the “No. 1 Isaac C. Skillern,” 13 miles southeast of Nacogdoches on Farm Road 226.